souheilbenslama/Flutter-Mvvm/README.md

 in this project , we implemented 2 uses cases of a covid-19 vaccination app following the Mvvm architecture style . which is a software architectural pattern that facilitates the separation of the development of the graphical user interface (the view) from the development of the business logic or back-end logic (the model) so that the view is not dependent on any specific model platform.

+   the uses cases are :
+    - consult and update profile
+    - consult vaccins list

 ## Components of MVVM pattern